 The large lacecap blooms on this compact variety are blue in acidic soils and pink in neutral to alkaline soils.
 Serrated leaves show touches of red and burgundy in the sun as they edge.
 Up to 3' tall and wide.

 Get More Plant Care Tips and Guides

-- Sign up for the Grow Beautifully Newsletter to get gardening tips, design advice, free digital guides, live webinar invites, and new, exclusive plant information delivered straight to your inbox twice a month.
+- Sign up for the Grow Beautifully Newsletter.
+You'll get gardening tips, design advice, free digital guides, and live webinar invites.
+Plus, new, exclusive plant information delivered straight to your inbox twice a month.

 - How to put Hydrangeas to Bed for Winter